Be part of Cohort 4 of the Real Estate Fellows at The University of Baltimore. Start your 10-week journey to developing

 Have you always wanted to become a developer?
 Do you already have experience rehabilitating buildings in Baltimore?
 Are you interested in growing that experience into a real estate development team?

 Aspiring UBalt student and alumni entrepreneurs who are interested in addressing critical development needs within Baltimore’s middle-market neighborhoods will go through a 10-week mentoring program with Baltimore-area seasoned professionals.

 Students will identity a Baltimore City neighborhood, create a project, complete a development plan and prepare an application for financing.
 The winning proposal will get $10,000 in equity to secure the property for their proposal and the necessary financing up to $1 million in a Guidance Line of Credit from Baltimore Community Lending (BCL) to proceed with the project.

 When a student is accepted into the program, they are identified as a "UBalt Real Estate Fellow."

 Participating Fellows will be paid at least $1,500 during the process.

-A series of curated trainings with local experts in the field and community tours will be offered to students starting in late February 2022 and completed by May 2022.
+A series of curated trainings with local experts in the field and community tours will be offered to students starting in September 2023 and completed by December 2023.

-The final pitch competition is scheduled for a date in June 2022.
+The final pitch competition is scheduled for a date in early February 2024.

-An open call to apply will occur in November 2021 for interested students and alumni to apply to participate in The University of Baltimore Real Estate Fellows program.
-Applications to be selected into the Fellows program are due by 3 p.m. on Friday, January 15, 2022.
+An open call to apply for interested students and alumni to apply to participate in The University of Baltimore Real Estate Fellows program.
+To be considered for this program, you must enter an applications by 3 p.m. on Friday, August 18, 2023.

 - Any UBalt student or UBalt alumnus